iotexproject/dev-portal-content/blogposts/halo-grants-june2022-update.md

 # New Seekers

 Did you know that IoTeX community members can vote on their favorite new proposals?
-Simply go to [Halo](https://community.iotex.io/t/about-the-halo-grants-program/3821)'s official page and help your favorite projects come to life.
+Simply go to [Halo's section](https://community.iotex.io/c/halo-grants/61) on the IoTeX Community Forum and help your favorite projects come to life.

 Let's look at some of the most interesting new seekers: